 Another quirky Northeast landmark is the Museum of Everyday Life, a “self-service museum” in a dilapidated white barn on the side of the road in Glover, Vt.
 The museum is really an ongoing art piece celebrating the mundanities of everyday life, complete with interactive exhibits on things like dust, pencils, matches, safety pins and toothbrushes.

 You might be a mother looking for something to do with your grown children, or an adult child looking for something to do with your mother.
 Either way, these destinations make for a great road trip.
 One easy way to celebrate Mother’s Day is by going to a local city, like New York or Boston.
 Even smaller cities like Portland, Maine, will have fun Mother’s Day things to do.
-Go to brunch, see a show and take a look at the local museums.
-If you’re feeling lucky, you could even head down to Atlantic City.

 Rather than heading to the city, you might want to go to a charming small town together.
 Mystic, Conn., is a picturesque seaside town complete with museums, B&Bs, restaurants and lots of adorable boutiques and shops.
 Down in Pennsylvania is Lancaster County, the home of Amish Country.
 You’ll be able to tour wineries, breweries and charming covered bridges.
 You can learn about the Amish way of life and even purchase one of their hand crafted or hand grown goods.